-An Even Quicker Generator
+An Even Quicker and Dirtier Generator

-In C, if you multiply two unsigned long int integers on a machine with a 32-bit long integer representation, the value returned is the low-order 32 bits of the true 64-bit product.
-If we now choose $m = 2^{32}$, the "mod" in equation (7.1.1) is free, and we have simply
+Many FORTRAN compilers can be abused in such a way that they will multiply two 32-bit integers ignoring any resulting overflow.
+In such cases, on many machines, the value returned is predictably the low-order 32 bits of the true 64-bit product.
+(C compilers, incidentally, can do this without the requirement of abuse - it is guaranteed behavior for so-called unsigned long int integers.
+On VMS VAXes, the necessary FORTRAN command is FORTRAN/CHECK=NOOVERFLOW.)
+If we now choose $m = 2^{32}$, the "mod" in equation (7.1.1) is free, and we have simply idum=1664525idum+1013904223